 What you see around The Bend today is rooted in its past.

-Few attractions bring this to light better than The History Museum.
+Few attractions bring this to light better than The History Museum, which is on the same campus as the Studebaker National Museum.
 Its exhibits paint a vivid picture — from prehistory to settlement to the rise of industry with stops along the way.
-It’s a must-see for any visitor, especially those with an interest in history.
+It’s a must-see for any visitor, especially those looking to include a history tour on their itinerary.

 A Closer Look at the Area’s Growth